 But, even though hashtags are not the same on Facebook right now, I do think there is still a good way to use them.
 As a business, cross social platform branding is important.
 Since users might follow your brand on several social networks, I think it's good to use your "branding style hashtags" on each to keep them familiar.

-Here's an example: if you're doing a promotion that uses a hashtag on Twitter & Instagram, you will "brand" that hashtag to the users better if they see it being used on Facebook as well.
-This will encourage them to use it no matter what social network they are engaging on and will convert to more success on Twitter & Instagram.
+Here's an example: if you're doing a promotion that uses a hashtag on Twitter and Instagram, you will "brand" that hashtag to the users better if they see it being used on Facebook as well.
+This will encourage them to use it no matter what social network they are engaging on and will convert to more success on Twitter and Instagram.

-You don't want to go overboard using hashtags on Facebook, like you see on Twitter & Instagram.
-But, it doesn't hurt to be prepared for the day Facebook does make their feature more similar to Twitter & Instagram.
+You don't want to go overboard using hashtags on Facebook, like you see on Twitter and Instagram.
+But, it doesn't hurt to be prepared for the day Facebook does make their feature more similar to Twitter and Instagram.